Japanese PM blames inadequate police protection for Shinzo Abe's death

 “I urge them to fix what needs to be fixed, while also studying examples in other countries,” he said.

-Kishida also announced plans to hold a state funeral for Abe later this year, noting his contributions at home and in boosting Japan’s security alliance with the United States.
+Mr Kishida also announced plans to hold a state funeral for Mr Abe later this year, noting his contributions at home and in boosting Japan’s security alliance with the US.

 A smaller funeral ceremony was held at a temple in Tokyo on Tuesday for Abe, whose nationalistic views drove the governing party’s conservative policies.

-A suspect was arrested immediately after Abe was shot on Friday and is being held for questioning.
-Police and media reports say he told investigators that a rumoured link between Abe and a religious group the suspect hated was the reason he killed the former prime minister.
+A suspect was arrested immediately after Mr Abe was shot last Friday and is being held for questioning.
+Police and media reports say he told investigators that a rumoured link between Mr Abe and a religious group the suspect hated was the reason he killed the former prime minister.

 The suspect, 41-year-old Tetsuya Yamagami, served briefly in Japan’s navy.
 He was reportedly upset because his mother made large donations to the Unification Church that bankrupted the family.

-The Japan branch of the South Korean-based church confirmed on Monday that Yamagami’s mother was a member and that Abe was not.
-Abe has appeared in video messages to groups affiliated with the church.
+The Japan branch of the South Korean-based church confirmed on Monday that Yamagami’s mother was a member and that Mr Abe was not.
+Mr Abe did appear in video messages to groups affiliated with the church.

 -AP